Frequently Asked Questions

 Where do I report suspected abuse, neglect, or exploitation of the elderly?

-To make a report outside of Franklin County, visit the Ohio HOPES website at www.ohiohopes.org
+To make a report outside of Ohio, visit https://eldercare.acl.gov.

 What information do I need to make a report?